threefoldtech/info_grid/src/documentation/developers/grid_deployment/deploy_dashboard.md

 - TFChain account with TFT
 - [Deploy full VM with WireGuard connection](../../system_administrators/getstarted/ssh_guide/ssh_wireguard.md)
 - [Make sure you can connect via SSH on the terminal](../../system_administrators/getstarted/ssh_guide/ssh_openssh.md)

+In this guide, we use WireGuard, but you can use other connection methods, such as [Mycelium](../../system_administrators/mycelium/mycelium_toc.md).

 ## Create an SSH Tunnel